liviachang/DiscoverTED/README.md

 to learn.
 Thus, I would like to build the TED recommender that helps me explore new topics that I will potentially like.

+Potential challenges include
+- Sparse data: users' data is very sparse for some commonly used techniques in the recommendation system (say, matrix factorization and collaborative filtering).
+- Cold start: no information can be used to start for new users
+- Evaluation

+I overcame the above challenges by using Natural Language Processing and Latent Dirichlet Allocation for topic modeling, and by asking users to input some keywords for interested topics and talk types.
+More evaluation ideas are describeb below.
 Here is a sample result from DiscoverTED.
 ![Informative DS Talk](img/sample_result_ds.png)

 ## Data